jdtsmith/homebridge-denonmarantzavr/README.md

 - `ip`: Its (fixed) IP address (try configuring in your router).
 - `model`  (Optional): Model name (defaults to "DENON-LIKE AVR").
 - `zones` (Optional): The number of zones to create HomeKit switches for.
 Defaults to 1 (main zone only).
 A maximum of 4 zones supported (depending on AVR model).

+## How it works
+This works by opening a persistent socket connection to poert 23 (aka telnet port) on the AVR.
+Since any external changes to state will be reported over this connection, no polling is required.
+This makes status updates nearly instantaneous.

 ## Contributions